-Number one New York Times bestselling author Harlan Coben doesn't wait for inspiration.
+Number-one New York Times bestselling author Harlan Coben doesn't wait for inspiration.
 He doesn't need any.
-Coben joined "Salon Talks" to discuss his new thriller "Run Away," which follows a father's journey to find his long-lost daughter as he sift...
+Coben joined "Salon Talks" to discuss his new thriller,"Run Away" and his writing process.
+Coben reveals that he treats writing like a job....

 About: "Salon Talks" Art, Books and Music

 Bestsellers and artists take viewers into the creative process